chrisjsewell/ipypublish/README.md

 - `format` can contain any keywords related to the latex [Listings](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings) package (such as syntax highlighting colors).
 N.B. in place of `\` use `\\`.
 - `asfloat` contitutes whether the code is wrapped in a codecell (float) environment or is inline.
+- if `use_ansi` is true then, instead of stripping ansi colors in latex output, they will be converted to latex, wrapped in % characters and the listings option escapechar=\% set.
 - all other tags work the same as figure (below).